aidanastridge/aidanastridge/README.md

-#### My name is Aidan Astridge and I'm a developer in data visualization and web development.
+#### My name is Aidan Astridge and I'm a developer in data visualization and the web.
 I went to [York University](https://www.yorku.ca/) for Management Science/Operations Research.
 I'm also an artist, puzzler, and an Epilepsy fighter!